To start the console

-Use this dialog to launch the console and connect to a core server.
+Use this dialog box to launch the console and connect to a core server.

-- Username: Identifies a Ivanti user.
+- Username: Identifies an Ivanti management console user.
 This might be an administrator user or some other type of user with restricted access

 - Password: The user's password.
-(NOTE: If a Ivanti Administrator changes the password of another user, for example an additional console user, the new password does not take effect until that user reboots their console.
-At that point, the user would enter their new password to log into the console.)
+NOTE: If a Ivanti console administrator changes the password of another user, for example an additional console user, the new password doesn't take effect until that user restarts their console.
+At that point, the user would enter their new password to log into the console.

 With single sign-on, a user can log onto the Ivanti console without having to enter a username and password.
 If the user is the logged in user, the Windows credentials will pass through and the console will not prompt the user for login information.

 - On the core server, launch the Ivanti Manacgement Console.